GavrilS/python_sanbox/flow_control/FP_iterables_generators/iterators.md

     - Iterators Definition: any object that implements the __next__ no argument method that returns the next item in a series or raises StopIteration when there are no more items.
 Python iterators also implement the __iter__ method which means they are iterable as well.

 !!!
 Iterables should never act as iterators for themselves.
 In other words implement the __iter__ method for an iterable, but don't implement __next__.
 The __iter__ method should return an iterator of the iterable.
 Iterators should implement the __next__ method and also the __iter__ method, which means that iterators are also iterable.
 The __iter__ method of an iterator should just return self. -> CLASSIC ITERATOR PATTERN

-# Generators:
-* Every generator is an iterator.
-They fully implement the iterator interface.
-But while an iterator retrieves items from a collection, a generator can produce them out of 'thin air'.
-Generators are iterators that produce the values of the expresions passed to yield.

-** Generator functions:
-    - Any python function that has the yield keyword in its body is a generator function.
-This is a function which, when called returns a generator object; in other words it is a generator factory.
-    - When we call next() on a generator object, execution advances to the next yield keyword in the function's body.
-When there are no more yield statements to go over and the function body returns, the enclosing generator raises StopIteration in accordance with the Iterator protocol.